 Our analysis ignores time travel and general relativistic effects.
 In reality, if the gap is located close to the horizon, one expects strong lensing to significantly affect the lightcurve.
 The extreme TeV flares observed in M87 \citep{2006Sci...314.1424A, 2012ApJ...746..151A} and IC 310 \citep{2014Sci...346.1080A}, if produced by such a process, imply gap size of $\sim r_g$, and similar changes in disk emission.
 Alternatively, those flares can be produced by reconnection episodes in an equatorial current sheet near the horizon, hadronic process in the accretion disk \citep{2020ApJ...905..178K}, or cloud-jet interaction \citep{barkov12}.

-\acknowledgments Numerical computations were performed on Cray XC50 at cfca of National Astronomical Observatory of Japan, and on Cray XC40 and Yukawa-21 at Yukawa Institute for Theoretical Physics, Kyoto University.
+\acknowledgments We are grateful to the anonymous referee for constructive comments.
+Numerical computations were performed on Cray XC50 at cfca of National Astronomical Observatory of Japan, and on Cray XC40 and Yukawa-21 at Yukawa Institute for Theoretical Physics, Kyoto University.
 This work was supported by JSPS Grants-in-Aid for Scientific Research 18H01245 (K.T.), 18H01246, 19K14712 and 21H01078 (S.K.).